 - Obsessive compulsive disorder affects 1% of the US adult population.

+These mental illness statistics may seem surprising, but they illustrate how common these disorders are.
 If you think that you or someone you love may be suffering from some form of mental illness, make an appointment with a doctor, psychologist, or psychiatrist.
 Getting an accurate diagnosis and treatment can have a huge impact on your health and happiness.